1. Post-Concussion Care Pathway

 - Not everyone will need an interdisciplinary clinic, but there is still the need for all patients to get knowledgeable and appropriate care when needed.

-- Persons whose symptoms have not resolved within 10-14 days for adults and 4 weeks (28 days) for children should be re-assessed and considered for referral to an interdisciplinary clinic.
+- Persons whose symptoms have not resolved within 2 weeks should be re-assessed and considered for referral to an interdisciplinary clinic.

 - There may be a need for referral to healthcare providers who are not directly involved in the Concussion Clinic.
 Referral indicators and risk factors have been identified.